tsugiproject/tsugi/README_POSTGRESQL.md

     DROP TABLE IF EXISTS "lti_context" CASCADE;
     DROP TABLE IF EXISTS "lti_issuer" CASCADE;

-Then ocf course you need to rebuild the Tsugi tables with:
+Then of course you need to rebuild the Tsugi tables with:

     cd tsugi/admin
     php upgrade.php